TaylorFoster90/FEE--2015--SPRING/Assignments/01--MFg-Website.md

 After completing this assignment, you be able to effectively use...

-* Cloud 9 IDE to:
-    * clone a project from Github
-    * create and edit files
-    * view your changes in real time
 * Github to:
+    * create a branch
-    * create and edit files (maybe a little)
+    * create and edit files and folders (directories)
     * open a Pull Request (PR) from a branch
     * create and link Issues to PRs
 * `git` to: